Track your heart rate continuously and automatically with your Fitbit device.

-As with all heart-rate tracking technology, whether a chest strap or a wrist-based sensor, accuracy is affected by personal physiology, location of wear, and type of movement.
+As with all heart-rate tracking technology, accuracy is affected by personal physiology, location of wear, and type of movement.

-When you’re not exercising, wear your device a finger’s width below your wrist bone.
-Fitbit’s PurePulse heart-rate tracking system is designed to be most accurate when the device is worn on the top of your wrist.
+When you’re not exercising, wear your device a finger’s width above your wrist bone.
+Fitbit’s PurePulse technology is designed to be most accurate when you wear your device on the top of your wrist.

 - Experiment with wearing the device higher on your wrist during exercise for an improved fit and more accurate heart-rate reading.
 Many exercises such as bike riding or weight lifting cause you to bend your wrist frequently, which could interfere with the heart-rate signal if the watch is lower on your wrist.

 - Make sure the device is in contact with your skin.